encode/django-rest-framework/docs/topics/browser-enhancements.md

 This is a more concise than using the `accept` override, but it also gives you less control.
 (For example you can't specify any media type parameters)

-## Doesn't HTML5 support PUT and DELETE forms?
+## Doesn't HTML5 support PUT, PATCH and DELETE forms?

 Nope.
 It was at one point intended to support `PUT` and `DELETE` forms, but was later [dropped from the spec][html5].
 There remains